-Those activities specified or described in a grant application or in a subsequent grant-supported submission that are approved by DOE for funding, regardless of whether Federal project or activity funding constitutes all or only a portion of the financial support necessary to carry them out.

-grantee The organization or individual awarded a grant or cooperative agreement by DOE that is responsible and accountable for the use of the funds provided and for the performance of the grant-supported project or activity.
+grant-supported Those activities specified or described in a grant application or in a subsequent project or activity submission that are approved by DOE for funding, regardless of whether Federal funding constitutes all or only a portion of the financial support necessary to carry that is responsible and accountable for the use of the funds provided and for the performance of the grant-supported project or activity.
 The grantee is the entire legal entity even if a particular component is designated in award documents.
 The grantee is legally responsible and accountable to DOE for the performance and financial aspects of the grant-supported project or activity.
 Also known as awardee or recipient.